This chapter covers the following topics:

 To create the initial backup, click Save.
 The backup task is created and will be scheduled automatically.
 You can monitor the backup task processing using the Task Manager.
 Once the initial backup is completed, you can view backed up contents.
 Consider that storage limit for trial SharePoint/Teams/SharedDrives license is limited by 100 GB.
 You should purchase a commercial license to use more storage space.
-If enabled, SharePoint backup is performed automatically up to 2 times a day.
+If enabled, SharePoint backup is performed automatically up to 3 times per day.

 Back up SharePoint Document Libraries

 Use search to quickly find required documents or team files to backup.
 Type search expression and click search icon to proceed.

 You can monitor the backup task processing using the Task Manager.

 Restore SharePoint and Team Files

 To restore a single item from SharePoint Document Library or Teams files stored in SharePoint, select SharePoint in the horizontal menu bar.

 - Browse the content to select an item to restore.
 You can find a necessary object by name or part of the name.
 Type the search expression and click the search icon.
 After the search is complete, click the target icon to quickly navigate to the object location.

 - Click the item and select restore action above the grid.
 The following restore locations are available: